-These shockingly easy peanut butter balls require just 5 ingredients in the filling.
-Follow all my success tips for dipping into chocolate and use the video tutorial as your guide.
+These no-bake chocolate peanut butter balls come together with a simple 5-ingredient filling, just like these peanut butter egg candies.
+For the coating, chop and melt real chocolate, and follow all my success tips to make dipping easy.
 These candies are as soft as chocolate truffles and as irresistible as peanut butter cups!

 And here’s why:

-- Peanut Butter: Peanut butter is the main ingredient.
-For best texture, use processed creamy peanut butter such as Jif or Skippy– what I recommend for peanut butter blossoms and peanut butter cup tart, too.
-I do not recommend natural style peanut butter for this recipe because the filling will be too dry and crumbly.
+- Creamy Peanut Butter: As you can guess, peanut butter is the main ingredient.
+For the best texture, use processed creamy peanut butter such as Jif or Skippy, the same kind I recommend for peanut butter blossoms and peanut butter frosting.
+Natural-style peanut butter is wonderful for eating and cooking, but I do not recommend it for this recipe because the filling will be too dry and crumbly.

 - Salt: Salt offsets the sweetness.

 - Chocolate: Just as if you were making chocolate truffles or chocolate peanut butter pretzel bites, use pure baking chocolate.
 Do not use chocolate chips because they do not melt properly.
 I list all of my advice about the chocolate coating below.

 - 1 Teaspoon Vegetable Oil: Melted chocolate can be a little too thick to smoothly coat the candies, so add a small splash of vegetable oil to help thin it out.